 Art, fine motor skills, and fun all mixed into one great gift!
 Kids will learn engineering with the marble run but also get creative with the art easel mode.

 The only problem?
 I had no idea where to start.

 From the location to knowing how much we needed to save, the prospect of purchasing a house seemed too daunting.
 We knew we would need to save up for a down payment, fees, and the costs of ongoing home ownership and maintenance.
 Doing all of that while raising two children, paying back our student loans, and wading through the pandemic did not seem like the ideal time to buy a house.
 But as luck would have it, we found our dream home in our ideal neighborhood while searching on Zillow just for fun.

 At the time, we knew our budget, and there appeared a beautiful split-level home just minutes from the small, family-friendly town we’d passed by dozens of times.
 I immediately called a realtor to set up an appointment to view the home and make sure the photos weren’t deceiving.
 Since my husband and I were not “officially” searching but gearing up to it, we had to scramble to get pre-approved for a loan and research all the do’s and don’ts of first time home-buying (one anxious Google search at a time.)
-To help other families thinking about buying a home right now, I reached out to licensed real estate professional Dawn Watson, who shared a few key steps to prep for when searching for and buying a home.
+To help other families thinking about buying a home right now, especially as the spring market heats up, I reached out to licensed real estate professional Dawn Watson, who shared a few key steps to prep for when searching for and buying a home.

 Know Your Budget

 This step encompasses a lot of financial planning, from checking your credit to saving for a down payment to knowing your debt-to-income (DTI) ratio.
 Interest rates and approval for most mortgages rely on good credit ratings.
 Before you start house shopping, it’s essential to look up your credit score to get a sense of your loan range and mortgage rate.